 - Int the Waterfall model requirements for the final product are clearly and inflexibly set during the conception phase, and each successive phase of the project must be completed before work can begin on the next phase.

-- The Agile model moves through a series of iterations of the product, with testing and client approval being a part of each iteration.
+- The Agile model moves through a series of iterations of the product, with testing and client approval being a part of each iteration using a product backlog.

-- At the conclusion of each iteration, project goals are reassessed, and new goals are incorporated into the next iteration of the agile project.
+- At the conclusion of each iteration, project goals are reassessed, and new goals are incorporated into the next iteration or sprint of the agile project.

 - The Agile project management model is, by design, more flexible than the Waterfall model.